 TEST FOR COLD RETENTION CAPACITY

-C-1 GENERAL
+D-1 GENERAL

-C-1.1 The cold retention capacity of the insulated thermos is determined by filling cold water at 5 °C in it in the manner prescribed below and measuring the temperature of water after 6 h.
-The samples shall be pre-conditioned at 5 ± 1 °C for a minimum period of two h before starting the test.
+D-1.1 The cold retention capacity of the insulated thermos is determined by filling cold water at 5 °C in it in the manner prescribed below and measuring the temperature of water after 6 h.
+The samples shall be pre-conditioned at 5 °C ± 1 °C for a minimum period of 2 h before starting the test.

-C-2 PROCEDURE
+D-2 PROCEDURE

-C-2.1 Rinse the insulated thermos with water at 5 ± 1 °C, and drain out water.
+D-2.1 Rinse the insulated thermos with water at 5 °C ± 1 °C, and drain out water.
 Quickly fill the flask up to the neck with ice-cold water.
 Allow the temperature to increase slowly to 5 °C, close the flask with the stopper and cup and note the time.
-Note the temperature of water in the inner container at the end of six h.
+Note the temperature of water in the inner container at the end of 6 h.

 NOTE — In no case, the flask shall be disturbed or opened except for measuring the temperature as stated above.

-C-2.2 The insulated thermos shall be taken as having passed the test if the temperature measured at the end of 6 h is not greater than that specified in 7.4.2.
+D-2.2 The insulated thermos shall be taken as having passed the test if the temperature measured at the end of 6 h is not greater than that specified in 7.4.2.

-ANNEX D
+ANNEX E

 (Foreword)